themreza/product-hunt-nlp-experiments/README.md

 **Development status**: Data collection

-## Experiments
+## Experiment Models

-- A model that suggests topics based on a description of the product
+1. A model that suggests topics based on a description of the product
-- A model that describes a product based on given topics
+2. A model that describes a product based on given topics
-- A model that generates a tagline based on the product description
+3. A model that generates a tagline based on the product description
-- A model that names a product based on its description
+4. A model that names a product based on its description

 ## Data collection